Top 15 Interesting Stonehenge Facts

-This is where people learn about the History of Stonehenge, the myths, and the facts.
-The centre features interesting and ancient artefacts that will transport you back in time and really bring to life the story that surrounds the mystery of Stonehenge.
+This is where people learn about the History of Stonehenge, the myths, and the facts while also visiting the world famous stone circle.
+The new visitor centre features interesting and ancient artefacts that will transport you back in time and really bring to life the story that surrounds the mystery of Stonehenge.

 Around the visitor centre is also a large café, changing rooms, and a well-stocked gift shop for any Stonehenge memorabilia you would like to purchase.
-The visitor centre and Stonehenge is also very disabled friendly to enable an enjoyable experience for all.
+The visitor centre and Stonehenge is also very disabled friendly to enable an enjoyable experience for all and the car park is just a short walk away from the centre.

-The visitor centre opened on the 17th of December 2013.
-It opened with over 250 artefacts and came at the cost of £27m.
+The Stonehenge visitor centre opened on the 17th of December 2013 in partnership with the National Trust.
+It opened with over 250 archaeological treasures and came at the cost of £27m.
 It’s a constant work in progress, so there is definitely more to come.

 Yes, you can see Stonehenge, although it’s still approx. a 1.7 mile walk from the centre to the Stones.